 It's displayed in true Google fashion using cards, and all you need to do is tap the card to send it to the recipient.
-It also features Swype-esque 'Glide Typing' allowing users to slide their fingers from one key to another instead of tapping them, speeding up the typing process.
+It also features 'Glide Typing' like Swype (which is now discontinued on iOS), allowing users to slide their fingers from one key to another instead of tapping them, which speeds up the typing process.

 Google has added 3D Touch functionalities to its keyboard, too.

 It’s probably accurate to say that the current default iOS keyboard takes its lead from SwiftKey, with a suggestion bar that sits at the top of the keyboard and displays three words that you can quickly type in full with a quick tap of your finger.

 That similarity between the two keyboards means that SwiftKey isn’t an essential app for iOS users, although quite a few people share my preference for its darker colour scheme, which helps to make the suggestion bar stand out a bit more, and there are various other colours and themes to choose from (although some of them will cost you),

 However, SwiftKey still stands out from the basic iOS keyboard as it also offers a ‘flow’ option that allows you to type by sliding your finger across the keyboard rather than lifting your finger to tap each letter separately.
 Some people really like this approach – though it can take a bit of getting used to – and the app is free, so there’s no harm in downloading it and trying it out for a while.